-Investment rationale Octagon is a social infrastructure investment in a mature asset providing the Company with a stable, long-term income stream with RPI linkage.
+Octagon is a social infrastructure investment in a mature asset providing the Company with a stable, long-term income stream with RPI linkage.

-Developments in the period Octagon continues to perform well financially and operationally and has maintained its very good working relationship with the NHS Trust and with Serco.
+Octagon continues to perform well financially and operationally and has maintained its very good working relationship with the NHS Trust and with Serco.
 There have been no performance deductions by the NHS Trust in the period.